kpraxor/tips/restclient.md

 We're hoping for a `200 OK` status code in our response header.
 Notice the `X-Auth-Token` is returned with a token value.
 ![response-header][response-header]

+### Use the Auth Token in a Header for Easy Re-Use
 Let's add a custom header that contains this token via copy/paste
 ![x-auth-token-header][x-auth-token-header]